Perkedel/Kaded-fnf-mods/README.md

 - week strong. vs. Hookx the friendly singing portrait tv robot assistant
 - hey, weren't we supposed to build sTILE instead?
 - add constructive criticism about how unprocedural map loading is unlike other rhythm games
+- abandon this mod when the procedural way of loading everything new (weeks, stages, background, scripts, etc.) has been ready on the upstream or the OG upstream, backport everything there.

 <!-- Kade Descriptions -->
 # Kade Engine Descriptions